About recall actions

 Conducting a recall action

-The TGA coordinates the recall action, advising the product's sponsor or supplier of the correct procedures and monitoring the recall action as it is carried out.
+The TGA coordinates the recall action, advising the product's sponsor or supplier (responsible entity) of the correct procedures and monitoring the recall action as it is carried out.

 Most recall actions are initiated by the person or organisation responsible for the goods when they become aware of a problem.
 The sponsor has responsibility for the recovery of goods and corrective action.